 Amount of Work

-This class requires a significant amount of work on your part, certainly compared to many other classes.
+This class requires a significant amount of work on your part.
 Projects are treated as real start-ups, so the workload will be intense.
 Getting out of the classroom is what the effort is about.
 If you can’t commit the time to talk to customers, this class is not for you.
-Teams are expected to have completed at least 10 in person or Skype video interviews each week focused in the business model canvas area of emphasis for that week
+Teams are expected to have completed at least 10 in person or Skype video interviews each week focused in the business model canvas area of emphasis for that week.

-This class is team-based.
-Working and studying will be done in teams.
-You will be admitted as a team.
+This class is team-based, and you will be admitted as a team.
 Teams must submit a proposal for entry before the class begins.
 Projects must be approved before the class.

 The teams will self-organize and establish individual roles on their own.
 There are no formal CEO/VPs, just the constant parsing and allocating of the tasks that need to be done.

 This class hits the ground running.
 It assumes you and your team have read the assigned reading, viewed the online lectures, and prepared a set of customers to call on.
 A syllabus will be provided to accepted teams.